MrTankIsHere/guide.github/git-advanced-concepts.md

 ## 1. Ignoring Files: `.gitignore`

-A `.gitignore` file specifies intentionally untracked files that Git should ignore.
+A `.gitignore` file specifies intentionally untracked files that Git should ignore (it just ignore the files that are in that repo/folder).
 Files already tracked by Git are not affected.

 ### Why is this important?